 Wednesday, June 2 2021 | 7:30 PM

-Gaining a reputation as one of the world’s most virtuosic soloists of his generation, Vincent Lauzer is a national treasure whose career is only just beginning.
+Join us for EMV’s season finale with the Pacific Baroque Orchestra and Vincent Lauzer!
+Gaining a reputation as one of the world’s most virtuosic soloists of his generation, Lauzer is a national treasure whose career is only just beginning.
 This programme features ravishing music by Handel and his Italian contemporaries that are the perfect vehicle for Vincent’s prodigious talents.

 This concert is generously supported by The Drance Family and Vince & Zelie Tan